KyYay/CelLua-Machine/README.md

 1. Create a zip file of the whole game directory (make sure the zip contains the files and *not* the folder OF the files)
 2. Rename the .zip to .love <br>
 For more info see https://love2d.org/wiki/Game_Distribution#Create_a_.love-file
+## Basic Terminology
+Semi-immovable - A cell that cannot be moved by pushing or pulling, but can still be moved by position-swapping cells like mirrors and gears.
+Gate cells are an example of this.
 ## New Cells
 Trash Cell - Deletes any cells that get pushed into it.
 Taken from the Mystic Mod. <br>
 ![image](https://user-images.githubusercontent.com/71151507/126050831-631a3a5e-856f-418b-a6a5-0d82c4834672.png)